Scott Edinburgh

 There are two kinds of visas for international students: an F1 and a J1 visa.
 To apply for either type of visa, students need to have been admitted to a US program of study.

 The visa application process varies based on your home country and individual circumstances.
-F1 visa applicants will receive an I-20 form from their school to complete (J1 applicants skip this).

 Applicants then complete their online visa application and schedule an interview at their local US embassy or consulate.